crossplane/docs/content/knowledge-base/integrations/argo-cd-crossplane.md

 #### Set Resource Tracking Method

-In oder for Argo CD to correctly track an Application resources that contain Crossplane related object it needs to be configured to use the annotation mechanism.
+In order for Argo CD to correctly track Application resources that contain Crossplane related objects it needs to be configured to use the annotation mechanism.

 To configure it, edit the `argocd-cm` `ConfigMap` in the `argocd` `Namespace` as such: